 People blinded by anger may ignore official road rules such as stop signs or red lights.
 Since they are fully focused on someone else on the road, they can swerve into other lanes or exits without warning.
 This kind of dangerous driving puts everyone else on the road at risk, especially if it is a busy road or crowded area.

 Instead of pulling over to calm down, drivers with road rage often find more reasons to feel angry and upset.
-If you are struggling after an accident in a situation with someone who sounds like this description, contacting a Car Accident Lawyer in Las Vegas, NV like Eglet Adams Law could be the next step to take.
+If you are struggling after an accident in a situation with someone who sounds like this description, contacting a Las Vegas Car Accident Lawyer like Eglet Adams Law could be the next step to take.

-One way people with road rage express their anger is by closely following another driver they dislike in order to intimidate and scare him or her.
+One way people with road rage express their anger is by closely following another driver they dislike in order to intimidate and scare him or them.
 Quick turns around corners and a lack of concern for other drivers or pedestrians around them can lead to a serious crash.

 Sudden lane changes and not allowing others to pass are also signs of intense road rage.
 A persistent person with road rage can even follow you home, which can lead to a confrontation in some circumstances.
 Discussing your injuries with a car accident lawyer in Las Vegas, NV, can help you determine what to do next.